Meet Alicia Kacar from Type A Copywriting

 What makes you happy?

-A killer outfit, a perfectly punctuated sentence, and Harvey Specter from Suits.
+A killer outfit, my husband and cats, and Harvey Spectre from Suits.

 How do you measure your success in business?

 With copywriting, ROI isn’t always easy to measure.
 I look at things like leads and conversions from website copy, or the number of times a blog post has been viewed or shared.
 However, the real benefit of great writing comes from making a connection with the reader – building trust and rapport – and those results may come days, weeks or even months down the track.
 A good measure of success for me is client satisfaction.
 If my clients are happy, I’m happy.

 What are your top 5 business tips?

 - Always write for your audience first.
 It’s about them, not you.